flori/betterplace_apidocs/README.md

 Example: `foo:bar|lorem:ipsum`

-This way you may specify a primary and secondaray sort order: `order=rank:ASC|created_at:DESC`
+This way you may specify a primary and secondaray sort order: `order=rank:DESC|created_at:DESC`

 * Split key and value by a colon `:`
 * Split multiple key-value-parameter by a pipe `|` (`%7C`)